Warmest greetings to our friends and members of Clay County Historical and Arts Council!

-Our membership dinner in 2018 will be at 6PM on April 26 this year.
+Our membership dinner will be a cookout in 2019 will be at noon on June 15 this year.
 For more information CLICK HERE.
 Please plan to attend this event to share in planning for 2018 and 2019.
 We all join CCHAC because we love Clay County and value both our history and our potential to showcase the best our citizens have to offer through the arts, entertainment, and friendship found here.

 This year, especially, we need the help of all CCHAC members.
 As with any organization, we are only as strong as our members allow us to be, and your involvement is crucial to the success of the projects we have in the works.
 Please make sure we have your email address so that we can contact everyone in advance of needing your service.
 Several of our projects are organized in shifts so each person would only need to commit to 2 or 3 hours at a time.

 The purpose of CCHAC is to support art education and activities in the schools and community.
 We also pay particular attention to the history of the local area and to our cultural heritage.

 Throughout the year, CCHAC provides for special programs in the schools and community.
 Many of these are made possible through the Grassroots Grants from the NC Arts Council, a division of the Department of Cultural Resources, with funding from the National Endowments of the Arts.
 Many require matching funds raised by us.
 Our major fundraisers are the Membership Drive, the Festival on the Square, and the Silent Arts and Crafts Auction held during the Cherokee Festival in September.
 Along with these, other activities will take place.
 Please check our Facebook page and website (www.clayhistoryarts.org) for updates.